Elblinator/instanz-status-repo/plan.md

 # next Job:
+ - link color to black
+ - tiles-instanz:
+        - the left-hand-side the background colour, the other background-color back to white
+        - dot infront of '...' services, or dot instead of '...'
+ - asking martin for nicer colours
+ - instanz-details in chips (mat-basic-chips)
+ - in instanz-page: displayed services in chips?
  - Farb Bar in instanz-detail?
  - dummy_chosenInstance/dummy_chosenService is presented wonkily -> needs 'resetting'
  - filter-dialog -> fix footer at bottom; make that tab enter deactivates the current instance/service